Flooring

 Can You Use 2 Layers Of Underlay Under Vinyl Flooring?

 Some people may want to use two layers of underlayment to protect their floors better, but we do not recommend this.
 Using one good quality underlayment is more than enough protection.
-We recommend this because your flooring base ends up being too soft and can easily ruin your flooring.
+We recommend this because your flooring base becomes too soft and can easily ruin your flooring.
+Exploring various flooring options and types of underlayment can lead to a more informed decision, ensuring a successful flooring project.
 You also may void the warranty doing this.

 What Is The Best Underlayment For LVT Flooring?

-Now that we know a lot of information already, one must ask themselves the best underlayment for LVT floors.
-Not all of them are safe and made with the intention of vinyl floor usage.
+Now that we know a lot of information, one must ask themselves about the best underlayment for LVT floors.
+Not all are safe and made with the intention of vinyl floor usage.
 If you are unsure, look at the manufacturer’s instructions before purchasing.
 They are each rated in 3 different categories:

-3. R-Value (thermal resistance), which is a thermal rating.
-The higher the number, the less likely heat will transmit through it.
+3. R-value (thermal resistance), which is a thermal rating.
+The higher the number, the less likely heat will be transmitted.
 Usually, you will see roughly .2 and .4 rating.

 Keeping that in mind, here are some of the top 3 contenders with underlayment for vinyl flooring: